cernbox/smashbox/protocol/protocol.md

 #### ETag Format

-The HTTP header for the ETag can be implemented in two different formats due to historical error conditions of the ownCloud server.
+There are no format restrictions on the ETag value.
+However, for historical reasons the following deprecated rules are valid for the value of the ETag header:

-The normal and expected format is that the value of the header contains the ETag.
-However, if the header value is enclosed in two quote signs, the client is expected to remove the quotes.
+ - if ETag header value is enclosed in double quotes ("double-quoted") then client should strip off the quote characters

-Also, if the header value contains the word "-gzip", client is expected to remove that with no replace.
+ - if ETag header value contains the word then "-gzip", client should remove that with no replace.
 Ref http://github.com/owncloud/client/issues/1195

 #### Properties